 GTZ has come out with an effective risk management framework.
 According to it a good risk management framework in an organization should have the following features.

 • MFI should have processes in its regular operations to identify measure and monitor different types of risks that an MFI is exposed to.

-• Should have continuous feedback loop between identification, measure and risk and processes to manage them.
-In simple terms, there should be processes to identify risk and the repot on this should be provided to departments managing them.
+• Should have continuous feedback loop between identification, measure, risk and processes to manage them.
+In simple terms, there should be processes to identify risk and the report on this should be provided to departments managing them.
 Based on this feedback management will improve the process to manage risk.

 • Management should consider different risk scenarios and be prepared with some solution if the risk comes true.